randomouscrap98/contentapi/README.md

 with it, so the service is active.
 You run `sudo systemctl daemon-reload` to refresh the system after editing the file AFTER enabling it.

+Depending on the environment settings (see the `Deploy/contentapi.service` files for the environment variables set), you can add either an `appsettings.Development.json` or an `appsettings.Production.json` to override various settings from `appsettings.json`.
+You don't have to redefine all the settings, just put the ones you want to change.
+Furthermore, you may notice a lot of settings in `appsettings.json` that are seemingly unused; these settings are there either as an example or to provide reasonable defaults.
+For instance, by default, `appsettings.json` defines the "file" email service, so no email server is required.
+However, there's still a section in the settings for the email server, "EmailConfig".
+This is perfectly acceptable, as only the configurations that are needed will be used when services are configured, so you can include settings for services you're not using without issue.
+Another is the IMagick section for image manipulation; imagemagick is not used by default (to reduce dependencies), but is included in case you do swap to it.

 **Full steps:**
 1. Set up the directory on your server/wherever which will house the binaries, settings, and sqlite database.
 You probably don't want global read on this folder...
 2. Set up a `postinstall.sh` script in that same folder.
 The post install script will be called after the app is installed.